 Under the Proposed Action Alternative, listed threatened or endangered species would not be affected by the Project based on the lack of suitable habitat and protected species' requirements.
-No designated critical habitat for federally listed species occurs within the Assessment Area nor would any species be affected by the Project.
+No designated critical habitat (defined as "specific areas within the geographic area, occupied by the species at the time it was listed, that contain the physical or biological features that are essential to the conservation of endangered and threatened species and that may need special management or protection" (USFWS Critical Habitat, What Is It?, 2024)) for federally listed species occurs within the Assessment Area nor would any be affected by the Project.
 When listed species or critical habitat are not known to occur or potentially occur in the Assessment Area, or if there is no mechanism to affect the listed species or critical habitat, as is the case for the Project, a "No Effect" determination can be reached and consultation with the USFWS is not required under the ESA.
-See attached USFWS IPaC in Appendix G as G-1 and IPaC Consistency Letter in Appendix G as Exhibit G-2.
+To date, two species are not formally listed (currently listed as proposed endangered and candidate) and consequently received a determination of "No Impact".
+See attached USFWS IPaC in Appendix G as G-1.

-Under the No Action Alternative, the current land use of agricultural row crop production would continue.
-No change in land use would result in a "No Effect" to all proposed, candidate and listed species.
+Under the No Action Alternative, the current land use of commercial agriculture would continue.
+No change in land use would result in a "no effect" to all listed species and a "no impact" to all candidate and/or proposed species.